Welcome to the land of no last calls

 Midtown, one of Reno’s flourishing districts and the darling of the Reno Renaissance, features unique shops, locally sourced eateries and a variety of craft breweries.
-When you head to this area, you can spend time sampling a flight at a single brewery or appreciate a variety of brews on a bar crawl.
+When you head to this area, you can spend time sampling a flight at a single Reno brewery or appreciate a variety of brews on a bar crawl.

 The Brewer’s Cabinet, sitting on the edge of Midtown, is the perfect place for some house-made tater tots and one of their signature “Tahoe” brand beer.
 As you work your way into what is more traditionally known as Midtown, The Brasserie Saint James offers a lively atmosphere, European-style menu and award-winning craft brews.
-Right down the street is a Reno favorite, Silver Peak Brewery, located on Wonder Street.
-Their selection of house brews ranges from a light golden ale to a rich porter and is brewed on site.
+Looking to keep the crawl going?
+Downtown Reno is just a short walk from Midtown and is home to a growing number of breweries and taprooms.

 Many of the most popular breweries in Reno are located in downtown Reno, giving the area the unofficial moniker of the Brewery District.
 A unique option located on Fourth Street in the old train depot, aptly named The Depot, is Nevada’s first combined brewery and distillery.
 Since coming onto the scene in 2014, The Depot has been a local hotspot known for its hand-crafted brews and adventurous dining menu; the oxtail poutine and Voyager IPA are highly recommended.